rizkysaputra4/Zwallet/README.md

     * View, a group that focus on describing and managing all interface logic.
     * Interactor, a group that focus on interaction with the server or to make data fetching or posting.
     * Router, group that focus on defining router or navigation used in this particular module.
 Router also the first responder when the module being called from other module, so the initiation of all viper component is happend here.
-    * Entity, group to store all models used in the module
+    * Entity, group that store all models used in the module
-    * Presenter, a group to define all connection among all viper component.
+    * Presenter, a group that define all connection among all viper component.